-Canon M100 versus Olympus E-M10 II
+Canon M100 vs Olympus E-M10 II

 The Canon EOS M100 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in August 2017 and August 2015.
 Both the M100 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (38 percent) than the Canon M100.
 Moreover, the E-M10 II is markedly heavier (29 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon M100»||4.3 in||2.6 in||1.4 in||10.7 oz||295||n||Aug 2017||499||Canon M100|